ksnabb/cruds/src/cruds.coffee.md

 [![Build Status](https://travis-ci.org/ksnabb/cruds.png?branch=master)](https://travis-ci.org/ksnabb/cruds)

-**CRUDS** aims to provide a fast and easy way to create and expose mongodb collections for crud functionality through a RESTful interface and websockets.
-The websockets interface also supports real-time subscribe and unsubscribe functionality.
+**CRUDS** aims to provide a fast and easy way to create and expose mongodb collections for basic crud functionality.
+Supports HTTP, WebSockets and SSE (EventSource).
+The websockets and SSE also supports subscribe and unsubscribe funcationality for real-time messaging.

-** TODO UPDATE THIS PART WITH DEPENDENCIES **
+Note that this module is only intended for fast prorotype development.

     express = require "express"
     fs = require "fs"